Islam: God's Message of Guidance to Humanity

 It is natural for men to be looking at women, if they see them covered decently, they usually deal with them with respect.

-In conclusion, Islamic teachings guide our daily interactions.
+Islamic teachings guide our daily interactions.
 Following them properly requires us always to think about the deeper meanings and goals which are connected to the physical acts we are instructed to do.
 This is Islam, God's guidance to humanity towards happiness in this life and in the hereafter.

 1. Pillars of Islam: On the authority of Abu Abdul Rahman Abdullah, the son of Umar Bin Al-Khattab (may Allah be pleased with both of them), who said: I heard the Messenger of Allah (may the blessings and peace of Allah be upon him) say: